Door handle and bannister

 • Use: Swedish cloths, cellulose sponges, soft natural brushes, old t‑shirts, cotton rags.

-• Avoid: Microfiber (it sheds plastic), paper towels, abrasive pads, ammonia, or chlorine.
+• Avoid: Plastic‑based microfiber (it sheds microplastics), paper towels, abrasive pads, ammonia, or chlorine.

 • Tip: Old cotton t‑shirts make excellent, long‑lasting cleaning cloths.